1. What is the indicator set monitoring global goals?

-Not all indicators suggested by the UN for monitoring the implementation of the 2030 Agenda have fully developed and internationally agreed methodology, enabling calculation of indicators.
-The work in this area is being conducted by specialized international organizations.
-Only after the work has been finished, can national statistical institutions begin the process of data source exploring for these indicators.
-Furthermore, in some cases, the official statistics refrains from presenting data for indicators from the UN list although they do have methodology.
+The thematic scope of the global indicators is beyond the statistical survey program of the official statistics.
+Currently, Statistics Poland provides data for more than half of the global metrics.
+Furthermore, in some cases, the official statistics refrains from presenting data for indicators from the UN list.
 This occurs e.g. when a given indicator is thought to be irrelevant for monitoring sustainable development in Poland’s context.
 ‘Mortality rate attributed to unsafe water, unsafe sanitation and lack of hygiene – exposure to unsafe Water, Sanitation and Hygiene for All (WASH services)’ might serve as an instance of indicator referring to the phenomenon absent from Poland.

 5. Will unreported indicators be presented in the database in the future?